 Dr. Anna Nadolska: Assistant Professor at the Department of Physical Culture of Disabled People, University of Physical Education in Poznań, Dr. Nadolska focuses her studies on the ecological conditions of sports activity of people with intellectual disabilities and forms of psychomotor support for people with intellectual disabilities and the spectrum of autistic disorders in the field of adapted physical activity.
 In addition, she implements inclusive education, which is open to the needs of students with disabilities.
 Anna has volunteered with Special Olympics Poland for 23 years, first as a sports coach for speed skating and roller-skating, and since 2007 the National Clinical Coordinator of the FIT Feet program.
 Recently, Anna has been involved as the advisor in creating a Health Community in Poland.

 Dr. Rena Szabo: Dr. Szabo is passionate about Special Olympics.
 She enjoys sharing her time, treasures, and talents within the organization.
 She is an Executive Board Member of Special Olympics Arizona as well as the Executive Chair for the Health Leadership Committee.
 Dr. Szabo also sits on the Special Olympics U.S. Leadership Council as a professional member.
 In 2014, Dr. Szabo developed a Sports Psychology program that has been piloted and implemented in Arizona for five years, as well as, in Belize.
-Dr. Szabo’s Sports Psychology program launched the start Special Olympics International’s team into developing a new Healthy Athletes discipline, Strong Minds, where she currently serves as a Clinical Director.
+Dr. Szabo provided input from experience gained from running the Sports Psychology program which helped Special Olympics International create a new Healthy Athletes discipline, Strong Minds, where she currently serves as a Clinical Director.
 Dr. Szabo works at the intersection of psychology and medicine.
 Dr. Szabo specializes in exploring the biological psychological, cultural, societal and environmental factors of life, and how each of these affects physical health.
 Her use of evidence based practices within an integrative setting allow her to provide whole- person care.
 Dr. Szabo also has a research interest based on the health and wellness of various populations.
 Her specific interests are in the psychological and social factors that lead to the enhancement of health and wellness.
 Dr. Szabo has spent over 25 years working with individuals with intellectual disabilities.
 Dr. Szabo's educational background includes a Doctoral degree in Clinical Psychology, a Master degree in Clinical Psychology, a Master degree in Special Education, and a Bachelor degree in Special Education and Development.
 She completed her pre-doctoral residency and post-doctoral fellowship at Alexian Brothers Health System in Illinois.

 Dr. Jim Farris: Dr. Farris is a physical therapist and the Physical Therapy Department chairperson at A.T.
 Still University (ATSU) in Mesa, AZ.
 His doctoral degree was conferred by The Ohio State University where his studies focused on exercise physiology and nutrition.
 He completed the APTA’s Education Leadership Institute Fellowship in 2015 and is an ELI Fellow.
 Dr. Farris joined ATSU in 2009 and is now in his 21st year of physical therapy teaching.
 His current research efforts are aimed at childhood obesity and prevention of the related cardiovascular disease risk factors, submaximal aerobic fitness testing in children, education and admission issues, and the screening/management of DVTs/VTEs.
 He also has interests in nutrition for optimal health and performance and he has written a chapter on “meal timing” in a sport nutrition book.
 He first volunteered to help with FUNfitness in October of 2009, became an Arizona State Clinical Director for FUNfitness in 2014, and initiated training to become a FUNfitness Regional Director in 2016.
 He has also been involved with SOAZ's Medical Advisory Committee and currently serves on the SOAZ health Leadership Committee.
 His home is in the West where outdoor activity and sunshine is abundant.
 He currently teaches special topics within courses in the DPT program (physiology, pharmacology, research) and teaches the biophysical agents course.